Conservative stochastic 2-dimensional Cahn-Hilliard equation: Preliminaries

-In the following we recall the definitions of Besov spaces.
-For a general introduction to the theory we refer to \cite{Bahouri:2011wc, Triebel:1978wb, Triebel:2006vl}.
+Below we recall the definition of Besov spaces.
+For a general introduction to the theory of Besov spaces we refer to \cite{Bahouri:2011wc, Triebel:1978wb, Triebel:2006vl}.
 First we introduce the following notations.
 Throughout the paper, we use the notation $a\lesssim b$ if there exists a constant $c > 0$ such that $a\leq cb$, and we write $a\backsimeq b$ if $a\lesssim b$ and $b\lesssim a$.
 The space of real valued infinitely differentiable functions of compact support is denoted by $\mathcal{D}(\mathbb{R}^d)$ or $\mathcal{D}$.
 The space of Schwartz functions is denoted by $\mathcal{S}(\mathbb{R}^d)$.
 Its dual, the space of tempered distributions, is denoted by $\mathcal{S}'(\mathbb{R}^d)$.
 The Fourier transform and the inverse Fourier transform are denoted by $\mathcal{F}$ and $\mathcal{F}^{-1}$, respectively.